 Pricewise, it’s nearly twice as expensive as the Fire TV Recast.
 While you can skip ads, other options are less expensive.

 AirTV – The big plus of this device is that it lets you watch OTA content on any TV in your house, as well as on tablets and phones outside your home.
 It’s easy to setup and integrates with SlingTV.

 It’s also less expensive than the Fire TV Recast.
 However, without an internal hard drive, you’ll be hard pressed to get the most value from it unless you are a SlingTV subscriber.

-The Fire TV Recast is a great choice for cord cutters.
-If you already have a Fire TV Stick or Fire TV, and a digital antenna, it’s an affordable way to record your favorite OTA shows and watch them later.
+The Fire TV Recast is a terrific choice for cord cutters.
+If you already have Amazon’s dongle or Cube, and a digital antenna, it’s an affordable way to record your favorite OTA shows and watch them later.

 With all its resources, Amazon is likely to improve the channel guide and compatibility going forward.

 If you’re looking for a slick, easy to use DVR to record shows on ABC, CBS, FOX, NBC, and more, the Fire TV Recast could be a great option.

 Is DVR keeping you in an expensive cable contract?
 What would it take for you to cut the cord?
 Do you have other DVRs, such as Tivo?